WVNA-FM

 WVNA-FM (105.5 MHz) is a radio station licensed to Muscle Shoals, Alabama.
 The format is mainstream rock.
 On air, the station refers to itself as Rock 105.5, The Big Dog.
 WVNA-FM serves the Florence-Muscle Shoals Metropolitan Area.
-The station is owned by Mike Self, through licensee Singing River Media Group, LLC, and is part of a six station cluster operated by Singing River Media in North Alabama/Southern Tennessee.
+The station is owned by Mike Self and Parker Griffith, through licensee Singing River Media Group, LLC, and is part of a six station cluster operated by Singing River Media in North Alabama/Southern Tennessee.

 The WVNA call letters stand for "(The) Voice of North Alabama".

 Programming on the radio station includes Bob & Tom in the morning, local personality Ash mid-days, T.C.
 Kinkead afternoons and Alice Cooper at night.
 Other personalities on the station include Dee Snider, Bob Colburn, Harlan, Little Steven Van Zandt, Matt Pinfield and Full Metal Jackie.

-The station's Program and Music Director is T.C.
+The station's Program and music director is T.C.
 Kinkead.
 Brian Rickman is the Operations Manager.